Statue of Walt Disney and his most famous creation (couresy of Michael Sult)

 Training should be offered to everybody involved in specific roles – not just managers alone.
 It should move from imparting knowledge to developing the right attitudes, skills and ultimately habits in all “cast” members.

 In developing your human resources, you should consider development plans which carefully examines how your employees’ areas of weaknesses could be strengthened.
 Such approaches are superior to traditional performance appraisals.

 Project planning is key (“Fail to plan and plan to fail”).
 In Disney’s parlance, projects should be managed through the following processes:

 Other than having a detailed process, project planning should also include the development of quick and inexpensive prototypes to test products, services or processes.

-With an objective facilitator, storyboarding helps to elicit suggestions and inputs from all stakeholders involved, and be used to formalise and crystallise project plans.
+With an objective facilitator, storyboarding helps to elicit suggestions and inputs from all stakeholders involved.
+It can be used to formalise and crystallise project plans.

-With an artist’s eye, Walt Disney was obsessed with the intricate parts of his organisation.
+With an artist’s eye, Walt Disney obsessed over the intricate parts of his organisation.
 To help his animators understand how penguins move, Disney once brought five live penguins into his studio!

 Captured in the Japanese Kaizen philosophy of continuous improvement, paying attention to details involves understanding your different customer touch points and seeing how they could be enhanced.

 The Disney Way is a great book on leadership and management, with useful lessons that any organisation could use.

 While some of the facts in the book were outdated since its publication in 1998, I believe that Disney’s timeless principles of management still apply in this day and age.